On the spot-futures no-arbitrage relations in commodity markets

 \subsection{The production-trading optimization problem in a Markovian setting}

-In this section, we provide for the sake of completeness an informal discussion of the optimal solutions within the Markovian model determined in the previous proposition.
+Let us now provide, for the sake of completeness, an informal discussion of the optimal solutions within the Markovian model determined in the previous proposition.
 Let us assume that the preferences of the agent are of power type, i.e. $U(x)= x^\gamma$, $x > 0$, where $\gamma \in(0,1)$.
 Recall that the problem we want to solve is the following:

 where $r_0 >0$ is the initial wealth.
 Recall that $\pi_t$ is the profit rate given by:

 while $V_T ^\theta = \int_0 ^T \theta_t dF_t$ is the gain from the self-financing portfolio traded on the futures market. $\mathcal A$ denotes the set of all admissible controls $(u,q,\theta)$.
 More precisely, we will say that a triplet $(u,q,\theta)$ is an admissible control if: \begin{itemize} \item $q=(q_t)_{t\in [0,T]}$ and $u=(u_t)_{t\in [0,T]}$ are adapted processes with values, respectively, in $[0,\bar q]$ and $[\underline u, \overline u]$ ; \item $\theta=(\theta_t)_{t\in [0,T]}$ is any predictable real-valued $F$-integrable process such that the resulting wealth is a.s. nonnegative at any time, i.e.